 Lan-Di, the antagonist of the Shenmue series, is never fought by the player even once.
 The fact that Sega abandoned the series after sales failed to meet their expectations meant that Ryo Hazuki will never get to avenge his father's death anytime.

 Danek Emperor Jeal in Vay.
 Though you do eventually come face-to-face with him once most of the Orbs are collected, his second-in-command, Prince Sadoul, kills him right in front of the party's eyes.

 The varsity squad in the Mario Tennis Game Boy Color game.
 You get to play against Mark when he's in a Doubles match, and Emily in a Singles.
 But never Kevin.

-Speaking of Shining Force III you never get to fight a great number of bosses, at least outside Japan.
-Due to the fact the game was split into three different games and only the first one was globally released there are great scores of bad guys, monsters and machines that are introduced and never seen by the main characters; yet alone fought.
+In Shining Force III, you never get to fight a great number of bosses, at least outside Japan.
+Due to the fact the game was split into three different games and only the first one was globally released, there are great scores of bad guys, monsters, and machines that are introduced and never seen by the main characters, let alone fought.

 Heirophant Balbatos, the silent antagonist for the first part of the game, is never fought by the player.
 In the Chaotic route, he is captured by the Walister Resistance and more liberal Galgastani and executed off-screen.
 (However, you can view it with the Warren Report.)
 In the lawful route, he simply commits suicide before he gets to you.

 Of the dark knights, Volaq and Balxephon are never fought in the original versions of the game.
 In fact, battle data for Volaq and Balxephon didn't even exist in the original versions!
 This was changed in the PSP version where Balxephon is one part of a Dual Boss in Chapter three, and where Volaq is an optional boss fight in chapter four.

 The third Max Payne has Serrano.
 You get close to him, but never have a proper gunfight.
 The last you see of him is in a building about to collapse.